The Corporate Tax Planning Law Review: Monaco

 VAT and customs duties

 Monaco and France form a custom union and are deemed part of the same territory for VAT and customs duty purposes.
 VAT rules applicable in Monaco are mostly the same as the ones applicable in France.
+As a result, the e-Commerce VAT Package, derived from Directive 2017/2455, which has already been transposed in France, will similarly apply to Monaco and should be fully implemented as of 1 July 2021.

 Registration duties applicable on companies

 Subscriptions to the share capital of Monegasque companies are subject to a 1 per cent registration duty.
-Subscriptions to the share capital of SAMs are subject to a further 0.5 per cent stamp duty, and give rise to notary fees at the rate of 0.9 per cent.
+Subscriptions to the share capital of SAMs are subject to a further 0.5 per cent stamp duty and give rise to notary fees at the rate of 0.9 per cent.
 Therefore, the total costs for a share capital subscription in a corporation amounts to 2.4 per cent.

-Transfers of shares of Monegasque corporations not owning real estate assets located in Monaco are subject to a 1 per cent registration duty; however, in practice these duties are rarely paid since it is not mandatory to register the transfers within a particular period, with the exception of the transfer of shares of Monegasque civil companies (sociétés civiles).
+Transfers of shares of Monegasque corporations not owning real estate assets located in Monaco are subject to a 1 per cent registration duty; however, in practice these duties are rarely paid since it is not mandatory to register the transfers within a particular period, with the exception of the transfer of shares of Monegasque civil companies.
 Transfers of shares of companies owning real estate assets in Monaco are subject to a registration duty of 4.5 per cent or 7.5 per cent (the rate and the taxable base vary depending on the circumstances).

 Transfers of real estate assets located in Monaco (assuming the real estate asset is not acquired by an individual or a Monegasque civil company owned by individuals), and transfer of ongoing businesses, are subject to a 7.5 per cent registration duty.